 FAILURE TO PAY IN FULL by specified due dates may result in the following:

 - a hold on your student records which prevents you from registering, adding or dropping courses, and receiving your diploma and/or transcripts;

-- enrollment cancellation from all courses, including notification to your professors and forfeiture of fees paid to date, be subject to a reenrollment fee, may be delayed for re-registration, and you may lose your continuing student status for the following semester;
+- enrollment cancellation from all courses, which may include notification to your professors, forfeiture of fees paid to date, a reenrollment fee of $100.00, delayed re-registration, loss of continuing student status for the following semester;

 - collection action, including collection agency referral and/or small claims court, where you will be responsible for all applicable collection and/or court costs.